|Tuition fee type||Cost (per annum)|

 We also have strong links with a number of national governing bodies of sport, work with school partners and private coaching organisations, as well as voluntary and charitable organisations linked to sport.

 During your work experience you will build up a set of the key transferable skills that are valued by employers, whatever career path you choose, which will help you stand out from the crowd when you come to apply for your first graduate position.

 Support and guidance

 Dedicated personal tutor plus study skills support.

 From the moment you join LJMU, you will be assigned a personal tutor who will be responsible for supporting your academic and personal progress throughout the course.
 This kind of one-to-one support is particularly useful for discussing course-related issues or concerns you may have during your studies.
-As part of your timetable you will have weekly contact with your tutor in a Peer Learning Group.
+As part of your timetable you will have regular contact with your tutor in a Peer Learning Group.

 Other forms of support include a Student Support Zone and library which stay open in the evenings and at weekends during term time.
 The IM Marsh Campus where this course is based is renowned for its friendliness and strong sense of community.
 You can watch the campus video here.

 LJMU aims to make an international opportunity available to every student.
 You may be able to study abroad as part of your degree, either in Europe or the US.
 You could take part in a work placement in Europe under the ERASMUS+ scheme or apply for one of our prestigious worldwide internship programmes.
 There are also opportunities to attend a two-week summer school with one of our worldwide partners.

 Our Go Global Fund can help with costs towards volunteering, individual projects or unpaid placements anywhere in the world.
 With all these opportunities at your feet, why wouldn’t you take up the chance to go abroad?